Luis-Conti/Udacity-Data-Scientist/Disaster-Response-Pipeline/README.md

 * Two Jupyter Notebooks that were used as a support at creating process_data.py and train_classifier.py scripts:
   * [ETL Pipeline Preparation.ipynb](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/ETL%20Pipeline%20Preparation.ipynb): Used as support for the development of process_data.py.
   * [ML Pipeline Preparation.ipynb](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/ML%20Pipeline%20Preparation.ipynb): Used as support for the development of train_classifier.py.

+## Instructions
+1. Go to the project's root directory.
+There:
+ 1.1 Run the ETL pipeline (XX).
+This will clear the input datasets, merge them and store the resulting dataset in a database.
+ 1.2 Run the ML pipeline (XX).
+This will create a model that will allow us classify disaster response messages.
+The model will be saved in a .pkl file.
+ 2. Go to the web app directory.
+There:
+  2.1 Install the langdetect package by executing the following command line: !pip install langdetect 2.2 Run the web app by executing the following command line: python run.py 2.3 Go to http://0.0.0.0:3001/.
+You will be redirected to the web app.
+ 3. In the web app, enter a disaster response message (in English language) and press "Classify message".
+The message will be classified in different categories depending on its content.

 ## Conclusions
 Findings and conclusions from this analysis are presented in this [Medium post](https://luis-conti-gz.medium.com/singapore-apartment-resale-prices-analysis-1105770b3015).